vijay-guttula/Tensy/README.md

 You'll find the page in `localhost:5000` or `127.0.0.1:5000`, open the link in your browser.

-Upload the an image, and click the button to send, and you'll find the result.
+Upload the image, and click the button to send, and you'll find the result.

+## In Case of any error based on missing modules or modules not found.
+Run

+     $pip3 install <module_name>